fediazc/fediazc.github.io/_posts/2021-07-16-creating-art-with-AI.md

 Here, you will be working mainly with the "prompts" parameter.
 Messing with the other parameters is not really necessary if you want to get started right away.
-You could try increasing the width and height of the image, but I've found that this causes the program to run out of memory.
+You could try increasing the width and height of the image, but I've found that this causes the program to run out of memory, so I would leave default values for now.

 <img src="/assets/images/creating-art-with-AI-post/parameters.png" width=200 height=170/>